Wells Fargo Reflect® Card review: The leader of long 0 percent APR intro offers

 Best cards to pair with the Wells Fargo Reflect

 Applying for another credit card that encourages spending may not be the best move if you need the Wells Fargo Reflect for its lengthy break from interest.
-You should focus on paying off your debt as quickly as possible instead of earning rewards, but using the Reflect as your low-interest card and a rewards option as your primary card could be a solid strategy once you’ve whittled away your balance.
+It would be best if you focused on paying off your debt as quickly as possible instead of earning rewards, but using the Reflect as your low-interest card and a rewards option that compliments your spending as your primary card could be a solid strategy once you’ve whittled away your balance.

 Bankrate’s Take: Is the Wells Fargo Reflect worth it?